-Hot-Stove Effects: The Impact of CEO Past Professional Experiences on Dividend Policy
+Hot-Stove Effects: The Impact of CEO Past Corporate Experiences on Dividend Policy

 Date Written: January 30, 2020

-The personal traits of chief executive officers (CEOs) have been found to influence corporate policy decisions.
-We examine the impact of past professional distress experiences on payout policy.
-We hypothesize that CEOs experiencing a distress event in their past career, before becoming CEO, alter their implementation of corporate payout policy.
-We find that CEOs having experienced prior professional career distress are less likely to pay dividends and repurchase shares.
-These CEOs pay out lower levels of dividends, and when they pay, they smooth dividends more.
-Additionally, when CEOs with past professional career distress do have a payout policy greater than zero dollars, they exhibit a preference toward the use of repurchases, adding to the literature of substitution and differences between the two forms of payout.
-Overall, we report that experience-driven conservatism alters payout policy, a novel finding in the literature.
+The personal traits of CEOs have been found to influence corporate policy decisions.
+We examine the impact of CEO past corporate distress experiences on payout policy.
+CEOs who have experienced a distress event in their career, while working in a non-CEO position at a different firm, subsequently alter corporate payout policy once in the CEO position.
+They are less likely to pay dividends and repurchase shares, pay out lower levels of dividends, and are less likely to increase dividends.
+They further exhibit preference toward repurchases.
+Overall, we report that experience-driven conservatism affects payout policy, a novel finding in the literature.

 Keywords: CEO experience, dividend policy, payout policy, behavioral finance